Thomas Keller’s approach to making pasta dough promises an authentic and exquisite result.

-With each step, from mixing the flour and eggs to kneading the dough, I was ready to immerse myself in the process and discover the joy of creating homemade pasta, guided by one of the finest chefs in the world.
-Once you try this incredible pasta recipe, it’s sure to become a staple in your kitchen.
+With each step, from mixing the flour and eggs to kneading the dough, you can create this exact same pizza dough at home.
+Once you try this incredible pasta dough recipe, it’s sure to become a staple in your kitchen.

-Whether you’re cooking for family, friends, or just treating yourself, this pasta recipe will be a hit.
-This detailed guide will walk you through each step, ensuring you always achieve pasta perfection.
-So, gather your equipment and ingredients, and let’s get started.
+Whether you’re cooking for family, friends, or just treating yourself, this dough recipe will be a hit.

 Equipments Required